anilkprajapati/MachineLearningProjects/readme.md

 # This will contain all project related to ML
-## I will uploa both supervised and unsupervised ML projects here
+## I will upload both supervised and unsupervised ML projects here
-## So wait